-This OSPAR Action Plan identifies the most important protection and conservation actions to be implemented on a regional scale for the recovery of marine birds within the North-East Atlantic.
+The OSPAR Regional Action Plan for Marine Birds (RAP-Bird) identifies the most important protection and conservation actions to be implemented on a regional scale for the recovery of marine birds within the North-East Atlantic.

-The Action Plan will support the achievement of the North-East Atlantic Environment Strategy 2030 to achieve biologically diverse and healthy seas and addresses appropriate actions to prevent or reduce pressures to halt the decline of marine birds.
+The Action Plan will support the achievement of OSPAR's North-East Atlantic Environment Strategy (NEAES) 2030 to achieve biologically diverse and healthy seas and addresses appropriate actions to prevent or reduce pressures to halt the decline of marine birds.